oscarotero/simple-crud/README.md

 $post->getAttribute('language'); //en
 ```

-Note: The attributes are read-only for entities, rows and rowCollections, only the `SimpleCrud\SimpleCrud` instance has the method `setAttribute`.
+Note: The attributes are read-only for tables, rows and rowCollections, only the `SimpleCrud\SimpleCrud` instance has the method `setAttribute`.